National Deuteration Facility

 Chemical deuteration involves deuterating whole molecules or building blocks for the synthesis of a desired molecule by exposing them to D2O at high temperatures and pressures in the presence of a catalyst.
 If required, compounds can then be synthesised from the deuterated building blocks using organic chemistry techniques.
 Learn more.

-All deuteration proposals (including those from Australian researchers) should be submitted through the Australian Centre for Neutron Portal at http://neutron.ansto.gov.au.
+All deuteration proposals (including those from Australian researchers) should be submitted in 6-monthly rounds through the Australian Centre for Neutron Portal at http://neutron.ansto.gov.au.

 Proposals for the round "2018-2 Deuteration" are due 15 March 2018.

 The National Deuteration Facility is partly supported by the National Collaborative Research Infrastructure Strategy – an initiative of the Australian Government.